alimama-creative/PosterMaker/README.md

 ## Training
 To train the model, please refer to `train.sh`.

-You first need to download the data and extract it to the specified location `./dataset`
+You first need to extract your data to the specified location `./dataset`

 The paths to training and validation data can be modified in `poster_dataset_e2e_train.py: Line 16`:
 ```python